elastic/azure-marketplace/README.md

 #### External load balancer

-If you choose `external` as the value for `loadBalancerType`, you can either
+If you choose `external` as the value for `loadBalancerType`, you must either

 * supply a PKCS#12 archive with the `esHttpCertBlob` parameter (and optional passphrase with `esHttpCertPassword`) containing the certs and private key to secure the HTTP layer.
 This certificate will be used by all nodes within the cluster, and Kibana will be configured to trust the certificate CA (if CA certs are present within the archive).
-A PKCS#12 archive can be generated using [Elastic's certutil command](https://www.elastic.co/guide/en/elasticsearch/reference/current/certutil.html)
+A PKCS#12 archive can be generated using [Elastic's certutil command](https://www.elastic.co/guide/en/elasticsearch/reference/current/certutil.html).

 **_or_**